By Esther Nakkazi

 “PREFA transport vouchers compliment the fuel vote.
 They are for mothers who get complications during delivery and need a referral.
 Before the PREFA vouchers were available, we suffered from bad publicity within the community,” he said.

 “I have seen transport vouchers helping out in emergencies.
 I can say PREFA has saved a lot of lives.
 They vouchers are especially working for the young mothers aged 14-17 years.
 Usually, both mother and baby are saved,” said Grace Auma, community officer PREFA Buikwe.

 “The community used to attack us because they did understand the circumstances under which we operate.
 But now we have community dialogues facilitated by PREFA and our name is good.They do not attack us anymore.”

-“The youth corner sponsored by PREFA has helped us organise the youth.
-They learn from each other and our staff are trained to offer them youth-friendly services.
+“The youth corner sponsored by PREFA has helped us organize the youth.
+They learn from each other and our staff is trained to offer them youth-friendly services.
 We do not have space yet (the youth corner is under a tent) and we need balls.
 We also need PREFA to help us with nutrition.
 Most of our clients both adults and children are malnourished.”